gatsbyjs/gatsby/docs/contributing/gatsby-docs-translation-guide.md

 Each translation group may want to have a space for maintainers and community members to ask questions and coordinate the project. **[Discord](https://gatsby.dev/discord) is the official channel** and maintainers can have their own private groups if desired.
 Some groups may elect to use a different platform such as Wechat or Whatsapp, but that will be at your own discretion.

-To set up a Discord channel for a translation group (if it doesn't already exist), [ping the Gatsbyjs team](/contributing/how-to-contribute/#not-sure-how-to-start-contributing).
+To set up a Discord channel for a translation group (if it doesn't already exist), [ping the Gatsby team](/contributing/how-to-contribute/#not-sure-how-to-start-contributing).